 That is my arena, the place where I discipline myself and find my strength.
 On those special days when I am not taking it easy or training, I am racing.
 I don’t need a stopwatch to tell me if I did my best.
 I am not after records or top finishes in races.
 The battle is truly a one on one with myself.
 Success to me is in the way I race and is not defined simply by my result.
 When I look back on a race and see I have given it everything I had, then it is a great day.
 There are many distances out there and they all require the same things to succeed and just training for them can help build these character traits.

 Patience: In running and life it takes a lot, and nothing is more rewarding than staying strong and outlasting the clock.

 Care: Two things with this.
 One, if something you do hurts you when you don’t do well, you care a lot about it.
 Having this much care can and will drive you to success in your life.
 Two, no matter what your doing, don’t forget to take care of yourself.
 It is said that your level of success is a direct reflection on your level of self-improvement.

-Curiosity: Life is full of what ifs.
+Curiosity: Life is full of what-ifs.
 Like “what if I can” or “What if I never fulfill my potential?”
-Seeing what is out there is a matter of being curious on how far you can go.
+Seeing what is out there is a matter of being curious about how far you can go.

-Common sense: If you have well developed instincts, it is easy to tell when something is not right.
-It is there where you either use your common sense and get the best out of the situation or you possibly make a mistake you regret for who knows how long.
+Common sense: If you have well-developed instincts, it is easy to tell when something is not right.
+It is there where you either use your common sense and get the best out of the situation or you possibly make a mistake you regret who knows how long.